andyl/base_util/README.md

 an underscore will be symlinked as a ~/.dotfile.

 Some programs store their configuration data under the ~/.config directory.
-To support thisk, the cfg symlinking supports nested config directories.
+To support this, the cfg symlinking supports nested config directories.

 Nested paths must be encoded using the following filename conventions: